AngleProtocol/angle-docs/concepts/standard-liquidity-providers/faq-slps.md

 - The SLP could withdraw her 1200 USDC, which would redeem all sanUSDC_EUR
 - Or she could withdraw a portion, such as her original 1000 USDC, which would redeem 1000/1.2 = 833.33 sanUSDC-EUR, keeping 166.67 sanUSDC_EUR in her wallet

-## Do SLPs get all transaction fees and lending returns from the protocol?
+## Do SLPs get all transaction fees and interest from the protocol?

 No. The portion of the fees going to SLPs are for each collateral/stablecoin pair controlled by two parameters: `feesForSLPs` and `interestsForSLPs`.
-These parameters can be changed by governance, meaning governance could choose to give more or less fees and interest to SLPs.
+These parameters can be changed by governance to give more or less fees and interest to SLPs.
+The current parameters' values can be found in [Angle's SDK](https://github.com/AngleProtocol/angle-sdk/blob/main/src/constants/parameters/mainnet.ts#L66).

 The ratio of `interestsForSLPs` is taken into account after the share of interest going to veANGLE holders (`interestsForSurplus`) has been distributed.
 For example, if `interestsForSurplus` is at 0.5 and `interestsForSLPs` at 0.6, then the share of interest going to SLPs is $0.6\times(1-0.5)=0.3$.